-BMP, JPEG...
-Capture the image as a bitmap or JPEG, see $\underline{\text{Section } 5.8.1}$ for more details.
+BMP, Capture the image as a bitmap or JPEG, see Section 5.8.1 for JPEG more details.

-Generate a Postscript or PDF image, see Section 5.8.2 for more Postscript

-This option can be used to set an image as the background for each graph, see $\underline{\text{Section } 5.8.3}$ for more details.
-Background
+- Postscript Generate a Postscript or PDF image, see Section 5.8.2 for more details. - Background This option can be used to set an image as the background for each graph, see Section 5.8.3 for more details.

-Images

-BMP, JPEG ...
+Images BMP, JPEG ...
 Postscript